alexmaclean93/Portfolio/README.md

 ### About Me

-Thank you for taking the time to look at my portfolio.
+Thank you for taking the time to look at my Portfolio.
 I am currently nearing completion of my first year of IT Programming and am looking for summer employment in the IT industry for my co-op work term.

 My skills include:
 -	Programming (in python, java and C);
 -	Database Management;
 -	Web Development; and
 -	Operating System Management.

+Outside of my carrer skills I enjoy travelling, skiing, playing video games, skateboarding and playing the bass guitar.

 If you wish to contact me you can reach me any of these ways:
 -	Email